mohitbgupta-tcw/quantkit/README.md

 ## Usage
 ---
 Quantkit users can use and run the package in two ways.
 For more details, please see this [demo notebook](https://ml.azure.com/fileexplorerAzNB?wsid=/subscriptions/9e6414f9-fa32-459d-87f7-26856c9ebc31/resourceGroups/rg-sub-ae-shared-dev-001-esgmlws/providers/Microsoft.MachineLearningServices/workspaces/mlw-sub-ae-shared-dev-001-esgmlws&tid=b730b432-2098-413f-bd4a-014acdf7c72e&activeFilePath=Users/Tim.Bastian/quantkit/demo.ipynb).
+Please see the configarations section on top first to set up the parameters in a right way.

 ### The Object Method
 The experienced user can make use of the objects structure itself created in the code.
 First, initialize a runner object in the following way.